robermar23/kube-pi/README.md

 Example NodePort type is at: /phase7-ingress/example-http/load-balancer.yaml

-## Phase 9: HAProxy External Ingress
+## Phase 9: HAProxy with DNSMasq for External Ingress

 From entry-point, either local client or dedicated linux: